DROP-IN REPLACEMENT

 - The circuitry in each Voltphreaks battery balances and maintains the cells for longest life and safest operation (some competitors do not use any circuit inside the battery, we do not recommend this as it greatly increases the chance of battery failure).

-- All circuitry is designed and manufactured in-house in the USA.
+- All circuitry is designed and manufactured in the USA.

 For 16V batteries, only a Voltphreaks 16V charger should be used.
 In a pinch, you can use a standard 16V charger due to the built in over-charge protection in every Voltphreaks 16V battery, but this should be done only rarely.